TecKnow/csv-log-merge/README.md

 # csv-log-merge

+**This is an archive** This project remains here for demonstration and educational purposes.

 This is a command line utility for combining CSV files with a parituclar header.
 It supports recursive searches.
 Default behavior is specified in a per-user configuration file and can be overriden with command line options.

 This project is a useful demonstration of the following Python tools and packages: